ProtQuant/score-peptides/README.md

-# Main Data Structure In ProduceLabel9
+# Main Data Structures In ProduceLabel9

 * **`protList`**

-  A list of all the proteins from the .fasta file without duplications
+  A list of all the proteins from the proteins file (.fasta) without duplicates

-  For storing the indices of proteins
+  For storing the index of proteins

 * **`protDict`**